citp/privacy-policy-historical/a/ac/acu/acumenfund.org.md

 We have structured our Website so that you can visit it without identifying yourself or revealing any personal information.
 If you choose to provide us with information by which you can be identified, you can be assured that it will only be used in accordance with this Privacy Policy.

-### Website Privacy Notice
+### WEBSITE PRIVACY NOTICE

 Please read this Privacy Policy carefully to fully understand how we collect, share and protect information about you.
 This Privacy Policy is incorporated into and is part of the Terms of Use and Conditions of this Website.
 To access the Terms and Conditions of Use click [here](http://acumen.org/terms-of-use-and-conditions/).

 By accessing and using the Website, you agree that you have read and understand this Privacy Policy and that you accept and consent to the privacy practices and uses or disclosures of information about you that are described herein.

-### Information We Collect
+### INFORMATION WE COLLECT

 Our primary goals in collecting personal information are to share information about our work, to invite you to events designed to update you on Acumen’s activities, to allow you to request information, and to thank you for your support.
 However, in order to deliver personalized and relevant information to you through our Website we collect certain information from users.
 Please do not provide any sensitive information or health information.
 If you should do so inadvertently, we will use and disclose that information in the same manner as any other information you provide to us as more fully described below.